 - Sports injuries

 - Articular (joint) pains for example arthritis, labral or impingement syndromes to name but a few.

-In this scenario there will an in-depth history taken of your problem and how it has developed, changed and your journey to the present day since it’s onset.
+In this scenario, there will an in-depth history review of your problem and how it has developed, changed and your journey to the present day since it’s onset.
 If you have any scans or reports, please bring these along.
-A list of your medical conditions and medication is also required to get a full picture so John can offer you the best possible advice on what your next step should be and what health professional is best suited to assist you.
+A list of your medical conditions and medication is also required to get a full picture.
+John can, therefore, offer you the best possible advice on what your next step should be and what health professional is best suited to assist you.
 After this is complete John will do a full assessment examining your movements, strength, flexibility, balance and motor control.
 He will also undertake special tests (putting your affected joint or spine in specific positions) that can indicate if there is a specific structure involved.
 John will also examine your nervous system which may include a sensation and reflex test.

 Following this, he will advise you on what your next step is.
 This could be a steroid injection, onward referral to GP or consultant, or further investigations, to name a few.
-Advice may be given regarding rest from activity.
 If the issue is to do with sport and exercise, this may include advice on training plans in order to prevent injury from worsening or reoccurring.

 Book a Physiotherapy Assessment today